moddio/moddio-docs/scripting-reference/variables/getMapTileId.md

 ### Results

 An ID is where a tile is on the game's tilemap.
-Here is a visual example:
+Here is a visual example of the ID of tiles on the game's tilemap:

 ![tile ID display](../img/scripting/tileID.png)